Martin Luther: Excommunication

 On 15 June 1520, the Pope warned Luther with the papal bull (edict) Exsurge Domine that he risked excommunication unless he recanted 41 sentences drawn from his writings, including the Ninety-five Theses, within 60 days.
 That autumn, Eck proclaimed the bull in Meissen and other towns.
-Von Miltitz attempted to broker a solution, but Luther, who had sent the pope a copy of On the Freedom of a Christian in October, publicly set fire to the bull and decretals at Wittenberg on 10 December 1520, an act he defended in Why the Pope and his Recent Book are Burned and Assertions Concerning All Articles.
-As a consequence, Luther was excommunicated by Pope Leo X on 3 January 1521, in the bull Decet Romanum Pontificem.
-And although the Lutheran World Federation, Methodists and the Catholic Church's Pontifical Council for Promoting Christian Unity agreed (in 1999 and 2006, respectively) on a "common understanding of justification by God's grace through faith in Christ," the Catholic Church has never lifted the 1521 excommunication.
+Von Miltitz attempted to broker a solution, but Luther, who had sent the pope a copy of On the Freedom of a Christian in October, publicly set fire to the bull and decretals in Wittenberg on 10 December 1520, an act he defended in Why the Pope and his Recent Book are Burned and Assertions Concerning All Articles.

+Luther was excommunicated by Pope Leo X on 3 January 1521, in the bull Decet Romanum Pontificem.
+Although the Lutheran World Federation, Methodists, and the Catholic Church's Pontifical Council for Promoting Christian Unity agreed (in 1999 and 2006, respectively) on a "common understanding of justification by God's grace through faith in Christ," the Catholic Church has never lifted the 1521 excommunication.

-Diet of Worms
+Diet of Worms (1521)

 The enforcement of the ban on the Ninety-five Theses fell to the secular authorities.
-On 18 April 1521, Luther appeared as ordered before the Diet of Worms.
+On 17 April 1521, Luther appeared as ordered before the Diet of Worms.
 This was a general assembly of the estates of the Holy Roman Empire that took place in Worms, a town on the Rhine.
 It was conducted from 28 January to 25 May 1521, with Emperor Charles V presiding.
 Prince Frederick III, Elector of Saxony, obtained a safe conduct for Luther to and from the meeting.

 Johann Eck, speaking on behalf of the empire as assistant of the Archbishop of Trier, presented Luther with copies of his writings laid out on a table and asked him if the books were his and whether he stood by their contents.
 Luther confirmed he was their author but requested time to think about the answer to the second question.
 He prayed, consulted friends, and gave his response the next day:

-Unless I am convinced by the testimony of the Scriptures or by clear reason (for I do not trust either in the pope or in councils alone, since it is well known that they have often erred and contradicted themselves), I am bound by the Scriptures I have quoted and my conscience is captive to the Word of God.
-I cannot and will not recant anything, since it is neither safe nor right to go against conscience.
+Unless I am convinced by the testimony of the Scriptures or by clear reason (for I do not trust either in the pope or in councils alone, since it is well known that they have often erred and contradicted themselves), I am bound by the Scriptures I have quoted, and my conscience is captive to the Word of God.
+I cannot and will not recant anything since it is neither safe nor right to go against conscience.
 May God help me.
 Amen.

 At the end of this speech, Luther raised his arm "in the traditional salute of a knight winning a bout."
 Michael Mullett considers this speech as a "world classic of epoch-making oratory."